ieeefiu/robot2015/EtchASketch/README.md

 - y position

 Public methods:
+- Etch: empty constructor
+- Etch with arguments: constructor that sets pins and initial position
-- forward, backward, up, down: moves the cursor in whatever direction. measured in mm.
+- forward, backward, up, down: moves the cursor in whatever direction. measured in mm. will eventually check position and not work if the thing is going to go out of bounds
+- stop: stops both knobs

 to-do list
 ----------

+- add methods to set and get current position
+- figure out what to set the DELAY constant to so the argument moves the thing in mm
 - add a check to see if the cursor is going to move out of bounds
-- get some servos that aren't made of garbage
 - actually make this thing work on an etch-a-sketch